 Previously, Mr. Cwerman served as President and Chief Executive Officer, and co-Founder of the Humpty Dumpty Institute (HDI), a premier, private non-governmental organization dedicated to enhancing ties between the US Congress and the United Nations.
 Under Mr. Cwerman’s leadership, the Institute brought hundreds of Members of Congress and their senior staff to UN Headquarters for private briefings.
-Mr. Cwerman still serves as a Director of the Humpty Dumpty Institute and advises the Chairman and the Board of Directors.

 From 1992-1998, Mr. Cwerman served as Senior Vice President of the United Nations Association of the United States (UNA-USA), where he convened special fact-finding missions for corporate executives to 15 UN peacekeeping operations in 28 countries: He also conceived and edited the annual publication “How to Do Business with the United Nations: A Complete Guide to UN Procurement” and its “Annual Updates”.
 Mr. Cwerman also helped to establish the John C. Whitehead School of Diplomacy and International Relations at Seton Hall University, one of the only existing graduate programs in the country exclusively focused on UN and multilateral issues.

 Member of Board of Directors